decentraland/adr/content/ADR-147-unity-2021-material-upgrade.md

 - Transparent materials will always be in `render queue == 3000` by the algorithm (we don't do further optimization because we need clip space z sorting to render them properly).
 - Alpha Tested will always be in a `render queue >= 2600`.
 The only conflict is in the render queue 3000 (as we saw before, it's reserved for transparent materials).
 This case can occur if:
   - An alpha-tested material with a queue offset of 150 (`Cull Off`) is optimized at exactly 250 permutations (`2600 + 150 + 250 = 3000`).
 It's highly unlikely to have so many permutations, we can ignore this.
-  - An alpha-tested material with a queue offset of 300 (`Cull Front`) is optimized at exactly 100 permutations (`2600 + 300 + 100 = 3000`).
-That also goes way above our measurements in permutations, and in any case `Cull Front` is the least used cull setting.
+  - An alpha-tested material with a queue offset of 300 (`Cull Front`) is optimized at 100 permutations (`2600 + 300 + 100 = 3000`).
+That also goes way above our measurements in permutations, and in any case, `Cull Front` is the least used cull setting.

 So we can effectively use the render queue to spot the render target of the material!